Smart Grids Data Analysis: A Systematic Mapping Study: SMS Results

+For \textit{C1.
+Customer profiling}, the category is focused on determining customer profiles based on power load consumption.
+For example, load profile clustering is the focus of Flath \textit{et al.} \citeM{SMS004:Flath2012}, in which smart meter data is clustered by means of the k-means algorithm to identify group of customers to provide more targeted services.
+Power consumption pattern recognition is the focus of Ming \textit{et al.} \citeM{SMS024:Ming2014}, by extracting common behaviour of users from power consumption traces and clustering them by means of an enhanced k-means approach.
+Using customers profiles for power load forecasting by means of wavelet transforms and various clustering algorithms was provided in Cugliari \textit{et al.} \citeM{SMS055:Cugliari2016}.
+Extracting fine-grained customers activity profiles was researched in Cho \textit{et al.} \citeM{SMS001:Cho20102011}.

-Category \textit{C1.
-Customer profiling} is focused on determining customer profiles based on power load consumption.
-It can be considered a parallel category to \textit{C5.
-Power load/consumption analysis}, but category \textit{C1} is more focused on clustering and consumption patterns identification, while in \textit{C5} the focus is more on classification and prediction of power consumption loads.
-As we can see from Fig. \ref{fig:trigrams}, \textit{"smart meter data"} plays a major role both in \textit{C1} and \textit{C2} categories, being the main source of data for analysis.
+The C1 category can be considered a parallel category to \textit{C5.
+Power load/consumption analysis}, but category \textit{C1} is more focused on clustering and consumption patterns identification, while in \textit{C5} the focus is more on classification and prediction of power consumption loads. \textit{"Smart Meter data"} plays a major role both in \textit{C1} and \textit{C2} categories, being the main source of data for analysis.
 For both categories, energy/power consumption related concepts are the main focus.

-Category \textit{C2.
-Energy output forecast} is more focused on (wind/solar) power/energy generation forecasting, showing relevant concepts in techniques such as moving averages, and regression analysis.
+For \textit{C2.
+Energy output forecasts}, forecasting renewable power sources and power indicator forecasts are the most common themes.
+The category is more focused on (wind/solar) power/energy generation forecasting, showing relevant concepts in techniques such as moving averages, and regression analysis.
+For example, Wang \textit{et al.}~\citeM{SMS043:Wang2015b} provide models for forecasting renewable power generation sources, based on local linear models for nonlinear timeseries.
+Jiang \textit{et al.}~\citeM{SMS062:Jiang2016b} provide a model that combines denoising methods and optimization algorithms to forecast power outputs.

-Category \textit{C3. events analysis} is more focused on \textit{"data streams"} and \textit{"critical events"} with sources deriving from Phasor Measurement Units (PMU) data.
-Clustering techniques are relevant for the data analysis.

-Terms in the \textit{C4. load segregation} category represent the main focus on non-intrusive load monitoring (NIALM) and appliance data.
-Also here, smart meters are often mentioned in the abstracts characterizing the main data source.

-Category \textit{C6. power quality} is more focused on evaluation of data quality by using wavelet transforms technique, with classification and neural network application.
-The focus is more at the power level, smart meters are less relevant in this context.